pxverkso/VariablePhoneHolder/README.md

 <img width="2220" height="3224" alt="20260623_111249" src="https://github.com/user-attachments/assets/15964d44-6ed3-4c8a-93b4-32f4dfefcec5" />
 <img width="3000" height="3834" alt="20260623_121912(1)" src="https://github.com/user-attachments/assets/658f9bd1-4973-4edd-8a3c-1a5309afe765" />

+## Why I made this
+I was using a tri-pod to film all my lapses for hackatime but I soon realized that it was a very inefficient use of space.
+So I just decided to design my own multi axis phone holder.

+## How it works
+Any joint you want to move, just loosen it, move it to a certain position, tighten it again.

 To Assemble this 3d Print, check the Part Assembly in Onshape, you can view the model without an account and all parts are labeled for easy assembly.
 Visual Aids are far more powerful than anything I can write, less misconceptions are made visually, so please refer to the CAD.

 For People with M3 screws or others, you may remix this project using the step files and create your own variations!